Top Page > About MOL > History

 The head office building at the time of Mitsui Line's founding.
 (Nihombashi, Tokyo)

-The Kinkasan Maru, the world's first automated ship, enters service and for the first time, the engine room is operated entirely from the bridge.
+1961 The Kinkasan Maru, the world's first automated ship, enters service and for the first time, the engine room is operated entirely from the bridge.
+The automation achives to reduce the number of crews from 52 at that time to 38.

-MOL, JL, and YSL start operation of the full containerships the America Maru, Japan Ace, and Kashu Maru to ply the Japan-California route.
+1968 MOL, JL, and YSL start operation of the full containerships the America Maru, Japan Ace, and Kashu Maru, respectively, on the Japan-California route.

 America Maru